platformsh/platformsh-docs/src/configuration/services/headless-chrome.md

 };
 ```

-You can remove `fullPage`, which defaults to `false`, and puppeteer will only take a screenshot of the default window size.
+You can remove `fullPage`, which defaults to `false`, and Puppeteer will only take a screenshot of the default window size.
 Additionally, you can emulate how your application will appear on mobile devices by including the following after defining a new page

 ```
         const page = await browser.newPage();